Minority Scholarship Program FAQs

 No. The SAR is required without exception.

-The selection will be made by December 1.
-Award recipients will be notified by early December.
-Unselected applicants will be notified by early January.
+The selection will be made and award recipients notified by early December.
+Unselected applicants will be notified by late December.

-The NASP Minority Scholarship Program was established in 1995 to support minority students who are at the initial entry point of the profession.
+The NASP-ERT Minority Scholarship Program was established in 1995 to support minority students who are at the initial entry point of the profession.
 In addition, institutional financial support for students seeking the specialist (or its equivalent) degree is not available at the level it is for doctoral studies.
 The NASP Minority Scholarship Program award is the only scholarship designed specifically for the specialist level students.
-Students in doctoral programs have multiple other sources/opportunities for financial support from universities, foundations, APA, federal and/or local grants, etc. The Program’s Board of Directors and Advisory Board certainly support and encourage students to seek the doctorate degree if they so desire.
+Students in doctoral programs have multiple other sources/opportunities for financial support from universities, foundations, APA, federal and/or local grants, etc. The NASP-ERT MSP Committee supports and encourages students to seek the doctorate degree if they so desire.
 However, since this is the major scholarship source for specialist level students we remain committed to sponsoring scholarships at this level exclusively.

 The applicant must be enrolled in or accepted for enrollment in a school psychology program that is NASP-approved and/or located in an institution that is accredited by the appropriate institutional regional accrediting agency recognized by the U.S. Department of Education, with the aim of becoming a practicing School Psychologist

-The scholarship is for the student undertaking coursework/internship beginning in the Fall term that follows the announcement of the award at the NASP Annual Convention.
-For example, if you apply for the scholarship which will be announced February 2013 at our Annual Convention, you will need to be on your internship in the Fall of 2013, ending in Spring 2014.
+The scholarship is for the student undertaking coursework or internship beginning in the Fall term that follows the announcement of the award at the NASP Annual Convention.
+For example, if you apply for the scholarship which will be announced February 2017 at our Annual Convention, you will need to be engaged in your coursework or internship in Fall 2017, continuing to Spring 2018.

 Yes, you must be a US Citizen at the time you submit your application.
 Permanent Residency is insufficient.